Differences to remember while investing in fixed deposits and Liquid funds

 - Trains, planes, and automobiles

-So if you are planning to invest for a period shorter than 6 months, liquid funds might prove beneficial as they provide a higher interest rate.
-Still, if you plan for more than 6 months, the interest rate will be similar to 6 months, but the banks may increase interest rates due to longer tenure.
+So if you plan to invest for a period shorter than six months, liquid funds might prove beneficial as they provide a higher interest rate.
+Still, if you plan for more than six months, the interest rate will be similar to 6 months, but the banks may increase interest rates due to longer tenure.